asad/VirtualScreening/README.md

 e) Enrichment Factor (EF)

+#####Test case

+Scores and labels for EGFR ligands/docoys from DUD dataset.

+Ligands and decoys for Epidermal Growth Factor Receptor (EGFR) were scored by DOCK programs (Huang et al., 2006).

 The test dataset is taken from http://dud.docking.org/r2/

 A list with 88888 observations on the following 2 variables.